andreafioraldi/frida-fuzzer/README.md

  |=------------------------------------------------=|
 ```

+You can also easily add a custom stage in `fuzz/fuzzer.js` and add it to the stages array in `fuzz/index.js`.

 ## Example

 Firstly, install Frida on your host with `pip3 install frida` (it will be this, for now compile it from master).